News / Quarantine Protocols That Actually Work

 The Shortcuts That Fail

-"I'll just keep it on the other side of the room."
+"I will keep it on the other side of the room."
 Mites can travel.
 Airborne pathogens exist.
 Same room is not isolation.

 The Real Cost of Skipping Quarantine